 Three types of floor mounted radiant barriers were tested.
 The purpose of this test was to gauge the degradation of performance after the accumulation of dust.

 Powdered gypsum drywall (emissivity .95), was blown into each test cell completely covering the radiant barriers.
 Only RBS Chips continued working.
 Once completely covered, the single layer radiant barrier ceased performing.
 Not difficult to comprehend given the fact that infrared energy is an electromagnetive wave form and bounces off reflective surfaces.
 More dust was then blown in and a small percentage of performance loss occurred.

 Unfortunately, as can be seen below, the test has been marked "CONFIDENTIAL" (since 1989) and cannot be reprinted (see cover page of test below).

 These tests were performed using four identical, unoccupied homes for data collection and measurement of power usage.
 All power was shut off in these homes except for the heat pump.
 This was a very well planned and scientific test.
 The Arizona Department of Commerce Energy office did pressure testing and duct sealing to insure all homes were as close as possible to obtain accurate data.

-Plywood laminated with radiant barrier has a similar effect though not as drastic as the rafter application.
+2) Plywood laminated with radiant barrier has a similar effect though not as drastic as the rafter application.

 The explanation for this is simple once emissivity and convection are understood.
 The plywood roof deck, with a lowered emissivity due to the placement of radiant barrier, raises the temperature of the wood (much like a chrome car bumper on a sunny day).
 This in turn increases the convective currents in the attic which in turn superheats the insulation to a temperature higher than at home without radiant barrier!
 Manufacturers of this product claim lower attic temperatures at noon which can be seen in the graph above.
 It is not until 4-5pm that the trapped heat becomes apparent and raises the need for electricity higher than that of a home without a radiant barrier.
 Notice only the RBS Chip was below the control home all day.
 Keep in mind this is one day.
 Truth is, RBS Chips keep you home more comfortable and energy efficient everyday.

 Web page design and maintained by B Rad Design Group

 Information in this document is subject to change without notice.